Why Will Ferrell’s USC commencement speech was a grand slam

 There have been lots of great commencement speeches so far this year.
 However, there was one speech, in particular, that’s become a sensation: the address given by Will Ferrell at the University of Southern California commencement on May 12, 2017.

 Sure, we all agree that Will Ferrell is hilarious.
-But what is it about his commencement speech that’s caused it to garner more than 1.9 million YouTube views in mere days and get press attention from outlets ranging from TMZ to Time, Maxim to MSNBC?
+But what is it about his commencement speech that’s caused it to garner more than 1.9 million YouTube views in mere days (and more than 4.4 million over the years since it was given) and get press attention from outlets ranging from TMZ to Time, Maxim to MSNBC.

 Ferrell wanted his speech both to congratulate and inspire the graduates listening to him.
 He wanted them to believe in their own ability to build a future like his, despite the fact that they might not know what they want to do right now.